Want to follow along with this writing? Sign up Today, it's free and easy

 For the July Challenge.
 I may eventually turn this into something longer (it's only a little over half the 750 word limit) but for now I'm leaving it how it is.
 And I'm shrugging noncommittally.

-12 months ago Elijah Buchan said:
+about 1 year ago Elijah Buchan said:

 I was able to be thrown into a small section of what feels like a much larger story.
 Captivating and intriguing.
 Wish there was more.
 Good job!

-almost 2 years ago riley mei said:
+about 2 years ago riley mei said:

 Omigosh this is so amazing(: